DouglasTitze/DouglasTitze.github.io/_posts/2023-03-23-introduction.md

 ### Welcome to My Website

-My website is a space for me to track my progress and share my experiences as I work towards becoming an AI developer.
+This is a space for me to track my progress and share my experiences as I work towards becoming an AI developer.
 One of the main features of my website is my daily coding challenge, where I complete a coding problem every day and share the link, time spent, and code I come up with.
 By doing so, I hold myself accountable, stay motivated, and assist those who are also on their coding journey.

 ### My Other Projects